2018 Land Rover Range Rover spy shots

 The Range Rover and its Range Rover Sport cousin are approaching the midway point in their respective life cycles and to keep them fresh Land Rover will introduce some updates.
 We’ve already spied a prototype for the updated version of the Range Rover Sport and today it’s the Range Rover which is the focus of our spy shots.

+2018 Land Rover Range Rover facelift spy shots - Image via S. Baldauf/SB-MedienEnlarge Photo

+The shots of the interior reveal Land Rover’s latest infotainment system which integrates two 10-inch touchscreen displays will be introduced to the updated Range Rover.
+The system made its debut in the 2018 Range Rover Velar.
+The controls on the steering wheel also appear to have been updated.

-The prototype is sporting a new grille, a new front bumper and some tweaks to the lights at both ends. wheel pattern is also one we haven’t seen on the Range Rover before.
+On the outside, the prototype is sporting a new grille, a new front bumper and some tweaks to the lights at both ends.
+The wheel pattern in some of the shots is also one we haven’t seen on the Range Rover before.

 This prototype is also for an electrified version of the Range Rover, as indicated by the warning stickers on the front and rear windshields.
 Land Rover already sells a diesel-electric hybrid version of the Range Rover (and Range Rover Sport) in some markets but this prototype is thought to be a new plug-in hybrid model utilizing an inline-4 gasoline engine for its internal combustion component.

-Land Rover previewed the technology in 2015 in its Range Rover Sport Concept_e PHEV (shown above).
+Land Rover previewed the technology in 2015 in its Range Rover Sport Concept_e PHEV.
 The concept featured an electric motor sandwiched between the engine and transmission.
 The electric motor was powered by a lithium-ion battery stored in the trunk and could drive the vehicle on its own as well as aid the gas engine during high-load situations.

 No changes are expected for the rest of the powertrain lineup.
-The Range Rover in the United States is currently offered with options of a 340-horsepower supercharged 3.0-liter V-6, a 254-hp turbocharged 3.0-liter V-6 diesel, a 510-hp supercharged 5.0-liter V-8, and a 550-hp supercharged 5.0-liter V-8.
+The Range Rover in the United States is currently offered with options of a 340-horsepower 3.0-liter supercharged V-6, a 254-hp 3.0-liter turbocharged V-6 diesel, a 510-hp 5.0-liter supercharged V-8, and a 550-hp 5.0-liter supercharged V-8.
 All models get an 8-speed automatic and four-wheel drive.

 The current Range Rover was introduced for 2013.
 The updated version is expected to be introduced later this year, as a 2018 model.